AdoriZahard/hi3er/docs/index.md

 Buff | Load
 :----: | :----:
-Enemies damaged by weapon actives take 5% bonus Total DMG for 5s.
-Triggering it again refreshes the duration. | 5 Physical and Elemental DMG increases by 15% for 4s after triggering Ultimate Evasion Skill.
+Valkyries gain an additional 10 SP for every 60 SP restored. | 5
+Deployed Valkyries Total DMG increases 15%.
+This effect is negated 5s after taking DMG.
 Triggering it again resets the duration. | 10
-Using a Weapon Active increases Valkyrie Total DMG by 20% for 5s.
+When the stage timer is paused, Total DMG received by all enemies on the field increases by 20% for 15s.
 Triggering it again resets the duration.| 15

 !!! note
-    Effective for 6.0 2nd Half.
+    Effective for 6.1.

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----: